DataDog/hiring-engineers/answers.md

 This is completed by clicking and dragging the cursor in the timeseries plot.
 The windows of 5 min is set by dragging cursor only for small portion

-•	Take a snapshot of this graph and use the @ notation to send it to yourself.
+•	snapshot of this graph sent using @ notation.

 ![fivemin interval](https://imgur.com/pyu6UbB.png)